en

 • Find tutor

-Even after you’ve mastered the basics of more traditional, widely spoken English, the range of regional and dialect-based sayings can present its own challenges.
+Even after you’ve mastered the basics of more traditional, widely spoken English while learning a language online, the range of regional and dialect-based sayings can present its own challenges.
 The word old — or its cousin, the phonetically colloquial ol’ — has long been a staple of American English in particular.

 In fact, these variations prove difficult enough for writers in English to get the hang of, and much fewer people are learning the language for the first time.